cayek/academic-kickstart/content/project/power-laws-optimization/index.md

 +++
-title = "Tess3r"
-date = 2019-04-19T17:44:08+02:00
+title = "Power Laws Optimization" date = 2019-04-23T17:15:38+02:00
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r", "genetics"]
+tags = ["python", "optimization"]

 # Project summary to display on homepage.
-summary = "tess3r is an R package for estimating and visualizing spatial population structure based on geographically constrained non-negative matrix factorization and population genetics"
+summary = "We propose a solution to the DrivenData competition Power Laws Optimization."

 # Slides (optional).
 #   Associate this page with Markdown slides.